MicrosoftDocs/Viva/Viva/goals/log-in-create-and-join-organizations.md

 1. Once you log in to Viva Goals, you can create or join an organization and begin creating OKRs.
 Choose one of the following paths to get started with an organization:

-    * You can use the company-wide organization, which is a default workspace that all iicensed members in the company have access to.
+    * You can use the company-wide organization, which is a default workspace that all licensed members in the company have access to.

     * Alternatively, you can [create a new organization](#create-your-own-organization) or [join an existing organization](#join-an-organization).